 Army soldier recruits usually earn

-- Army soldier recruits in training can expect to earn minimum wage.
+- Army soldier recruits in training usually earn $50,597 a year.

-Army soldiers may also get food and accommodation allowances and free medical and dental care.
+Army soldiers may also get food and accommodation allowances, free medical and dental care.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 What you will do

 Army soldiers may do some or all of the following:

 - operate and maintain military equipment, including weapons, radios and vehicles